 top of page

-Can you overdose on Coffee?
+Can You Overdose on Coffee?

 Coffee or more specifically, caffeine is a stimulant and is thus considered to be a drug; it is even called the “world’s most popular psychoactive drug.”
 And with all substances, caffeine consumption comes with a risk of overdose, but what is that level in terms of coffee?